 Three regions of the mtDNA genome can be analyzed – the coding region and two non-coding regions called HVR1 and HVR2.
 Often just the HVR1 profile is sufficient to confirm potential maternal relationships.

 The HVR1 profiles generated from the two molar teeth taken from the reburial site and the hair samples from the original burial site were identical.
 This indicated that they came from the same person.

-This profile was also an exact match to the profile obtained from the two reference samples, confirming that the remains buried at the James’ farm, and subsequently moved to the Mt Olivet Cemetery, belonged to someone from the same maternal line as Jesse.
+This profile was also an exact match to the profile generated from the two reference samples.
+This confirmed that the remains buried at the James’ farm, and subsequently moved to the Mt Olivet Cemetery, belonged to someone from the same maternal line as Jesse.

 Of course, it’s possible that these remains belonged to another maternal relative, rather than Jesse.
 But, given the scientific evidence and historical records, it’s very likely that Jesse was indeed murdered in his own home in 1882.

 Maybe you choose to believe that Jesse lived an interesting life, in an ordinary house, in an ordinary town, as depicted by Brad Pitt in the film “The Assassination of Jesse James by the Coward Robert Ford.”
 Or maybe you think that Robert Ford did America a favor by stopping this infamous outlaw.